 and leaves the team.
 Before going he tells Mickey he believes a major factor to the car's instability is that air is getting trapped beneath the

-encolsed fenders.
-Gregory took an open spot with the Dean Van Lines team and began openly critizing Mickey's racers to the press.
+Masten Gregory then took an open spot with the Dean Van Lines team and began openly critizing Mickey's racers in the press.

-Masten Gregory's crashed #84 racer back in the Thompson garage.
+Thompson crew gets a look at Masten Gregory's crashed #84 racer back in the garage.
 Photo Dave Friedman

 Days later an angry Thompson responds to Gregory's criticism about trapped air by ordering the crew to grab a hacksaw and cut channels